-The aging population is on the rise!
-With novel medicines and continuous efforts to improve ways on how to combat age-related diseases such as Dementia and Alzheimer’s, we are starting to see an increase in the number of elderly people in need of a caregiver.
-Based on statistics by the World Health Organisation, between the period of 2000 and 2050, the global population over the age of 60 years will double from 11% to a weathered 22%.
-When considering the amount of people living on Earth, a 22% rise in an aging population is the equivalent of 2 billion people by the end of 2050.
+With novel medicines and continuous efforts to improve ways on how to combat age-related diseases such as Alzheimer’s disease, researchers are beginning to see an increase in the number of elderly people in need of a caregiver.
+Based on statistics from the World Health Organization, between the period of 2000 and 2050, the global population over the age of 60 will double from 11% to a weathered 22%.
+When considering the number of people currently alive, a 22% rise in the aging population is the equivalent of 2 billion people by the end of 2050.

-The Nursbot, is a project created by researchers at the Waseda University in Tokyo.
-The robot is referred to as ‘Twendy-One’ and can be used to clean floors, assist in carrying an elderly patient, and believe it or not can stretch its functional capabilities as far as preparing food for the patient and serving it to them.
-In the following video, Waseda University’s Lab deliver a demonstration of Twendy-One in action.
+The Nursebot (also called ‘Twendy-One’), a project created by researchers at the Waseda University in Tokyo, can be used to clean floors, assist in carrying an elderly patient, and facilitate functional abilities such as preparing and serving food to patients.

-Twendy-One is designed with arms and hands with an aim to make this robot resemble the structure of a human body, which will help welcome communication between the robot and the elder patient.
-The overall structure to this robot is equivalent to that of an adult female.
+Twendy-One was designed with arms and hands to resemble the structure of a female human body, which will help welcome communication between the robot and the elderly patient.
 With seven degrees of freedom to the arm structure and thirteen degrees of freedom to the four-finger-hand, Twendy-One is capable of being able to manipulate objects manually with a high degree of precision and flexibility.

-Twendy-One can also adapt to a physical pressure applied by humans, which will encourage a learning behaviour to help enhance communication between the robot and human.
-There is always the question of how human-friendly a dexterous robot actually is to achieve the end goal of increasing interaction with a human being.
-Researchers at Waseda University addressed the objective of a human-friendly robot by creating an outer shell to the robot that encapsulates all the electronics keeping this network out of sight to the human eye – the emphasis here to make the robot as tactile as possible.
+Twendy-One is also able to adapt to physical pressure applied by humans, which will encourage a learning behavior to help enhance communication between the robot and human.
+Researchers at Waseda University addressed the objective of a human-friendly robot by creating an outer shell to the robot that encapsulates all the electronics keeping this network out of sight to the human eye – the emphasis to make the robot as tactile as possible.

-Manual handling by the robot is possible through actuators installed into the joints of the robot’s arms, which help support the human body.
-Every robot structure needs a controller to interpret the incoming information from the sensor network to power the actuators.
-Twendy-One’s controller is confined to the backpack built on this robot.
+Manual handling by the robot, meanwhile, is possible through actuators installed into the joints of its arms which help support the human body.
+Every robot structure needs a controller to interpret the incoming information from the sensor network to power the actuators; Twendy-One’s controller is confined to the backpack built on this robot.
 There is also an LED pack situated on the chest area to Twendy-One that delivers a visual display of the robot’s internal condition.

-Twendy-One is just one of many humanoid prototypes currently being tested in the lab for their ability to interact with humans and provide care for the elderly.
-There are clearly some impressive demonstrations of Twendy-One being able to manipulate and adapt to its environment with the benefit of a highly-sophisticated mechatronic structure.
+Twendy-One is just one of the pioneer humanoid prototypes that were believed to provide care for the elderly.
+Some key developments in this project were the robot’s ability to manipulate and adapt to its environment with the benefit of a highly-sophisticated mechatronic structure.